 The City of Calgary has been using wildlife cameras to capture images of local wildlife in fourteen local parks since 2017.
 If you are interested in becoming a citizen scientist from the comfort of your own home, consider helping Calgary Parks identify the different types of wild animals we have caught on camera though our Calgary Captured program or learn more about the wildlife we have caught on camera through the I'm a Calgarian campaign.

 Has a backyard bumblebee caught your attention?
 Information about the types and numbers of pollinators in our city helps inform the decision making process when creating pollinator-friendly landscapes that support biodiversity.
 Consider submitting a photo of your find to Bumble Bee Watch or iNaturalists to contribute to a better understanding of our local pollinators and wildlife.

-For more information on bumblebees in Calgary and how to get involved in local research, visit Bee a Citizen Scientist at the University of Calgary.
+For more information on bumblebees in Calgary and how to get involved in local research, visit Bee a Community Scientist at the University of Calgary.